1x-eng/blog/content/posts/2025-reflection.md

 ## ai

-here's the deal. as someone who has historically side-eyed every tech fad with the enthusiasm of a cat being offered a bath, i can't ignore this one anymore. the [skepticism is warranted](https://news.ycombinator.com/item?id=43721040). [techreviewer reports](https://techreviewer.co/blog/ai-in-software-development-2025-from-exploration-to-accountability-a-global-survey-analysis) that favorable views of AI tools dropped from 70% to ~60% between 2023 and 2025, and 46% of developers don't trust AI output accuracy. but the productivity gains, even modest, are measurable. afaict, this isn't hype anymore - it's a tool that demands fluency, not faith.
+here's the deal. as someone who has historically side-eyed every tech fad with the enthusiasm of a cat being offered a bath, i can't ignore this one anymore. the [skepticism is warranted](https://news.ycombinator.com/item?id=43721040). [techreviewer reports](https://techreviewer.co/blog/ai-in-software-development-2025-from-exploration-to-accountability-a-global-survey-analysis) that favorable views of AI tools dropped from some 70 +% to ~60% between 2023 and 2025, and about 46% of developers don't trust AI output accuracy (im one of them for sure). but the productivity gains, even modest, are measurable. afaict, this isn't hype anymore - it's a tool that demands fluency, not faith.

 that said, i'm allergic to how this has become a [hammer looking for nails](https://www.technologyreview.com/2025/12/15/1129174/the-great-ai-hype-correction-of-2025/). not every problem needs an llm thrown at it. the [2025 "hype correction"](https://www.uctoday.com/collaboration/its-time-for-a-2025-ai-heat-check-is-it-delivering-or-overhyped/) is real - companies rushed to deploy without strategy, and now the hangover is setting in. chatgpt, claude, and friends don't "think" - they regurgitate patterns with supreme confidence. they drift, hallucinate, and have no innate sense of why they offer one answer over another. that's not a tool for every nail. that's a tool for specific nails, wielded by someone who knows the difference.